May 3, 2018 | accident benefits Claims

 Information on trampoline-related injuries across the country hasn’t been consistently gathered over the years, and underreporting is expected.
 However, between 1990 and 1998, trampoline injuries to children in Canada nearly quadrupled.
 In the latest data year available, 2003, nearly 700 hospital admissions for trampoline injuries were recorded that year in the Canadian Hospital Injury Reporting and Prevention Program database.

-Types of Trampoline Injuries
+Types Of Trampoline Injuries

 According to a report by the Canadian Paediatric Society, the severity of trampoline-related injuries is increasing, as well.